 Notary Name, Notary Seal, My Commission Expires: [Date]

-John S. Smith, Indian Language Interpreter
+John S. Smith, Native American Language Interpreter

 John S. Smith was a hunter and trapper in the Rocky Mountains and learned the Cheyenne language.
 His Cheyenne name was White Blanket.
 He became a guide and interpreter for the military and an interpreter and special agent for the Upper Arkansas Indian Agency, under Samuel G. Colley, Indian Agent.